If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You’re in the best position to answer the question.

-Whether you need a dedicated hosting environment, managed WordPress hosting, or a Virtual Private Server, it’s up to you to decide.
+You decide whether you need a dedicated hosting environment, managed WordPress hosting, or a Virtual Private Server.

 Read my step-by-step guide on web hosting costs for more information on the best hosting plan.